 Figure 1: Structure: Primary Objective, Sub-Objectives, Metrics, and Targets

-The WG chose this structure for the simultaneous flexibility and specificity it provides in ensuring that metrics are tied to the intent (sub-Objective) of a given program within the segment.
+The MSMWG chose this structure for the simultaneous flexibility and specificity it provides in ensuring that metrics are tied to the intent (sub-Objective) of a given program within the segment.

 1.5 Approach to Seeking Consensus

 The recommendations within this Report are made by consensus of the MSMWG Members (where consensus is defined as unanimity among the Member organizations), except for X instances noted in this document.
 Consistent with the MSMWG’s goals and Groundrules, we provide two or more options for any non-consensus recommendation and list the MSMWG Members that support each option.
-The non-consensus option descriptions were drafted by the proponents of each option.
+The non-consensus option descriptions and their rationales were drafted by the proponents of each option.

 1.6 Working Group Members

 The MSMWG’s twenty-two voting member organizations and two Ex-Officio organizations shown in Table 1 are drawn largely but not exclusively from the CAEECC’s Membership.
+CAEEECC also had an application process for interested non-CAEECC Member organizations to be part of the MSMWG, and those organizations have an * after their names.
 CAEECC Facilitators Dr. Jonathan Raab and Katie Abrams facilitated the MSMWG meetings.
 A list of the lead representatives and alternates for each MSMWG Member organization is provided in Appendix A.

 Table 1: Market Support Metrics Working Group Member Organizations